balanced/balanced-js/README.md

 # balanced.js #

-Javascript client library for Balanced that tokenizes cards and bank accounts.
+##### Javascript client library for Balanced that tokenizes cards and bank accounts.
+Read more about tokenization and how balanced.js works at https://docs.balancedpayments.com/current/overview.html#balanced-js #####

 ## Prerequisites ##